roblox-integrations/roblox-photoshop/README.md

 # What's Roblox Integration Hub?

-Roblox Integration Hub is a desktop app for Windows and Mac that allows Roblox Studio plugins to connect to other applications by exposing a local web server.
+[Roblox Integration Hub](https://github.com/roblox-integrations/roblox-photoshop/releases/latest) is a desktop app for Windows and Mac that allows Roblox Studio plugins to connect to other applications by exposing a local web server.
 It's free from the sandbox limitations of Studio(or third-party applications) plugins, which enables complex integration scenarios that require filesystem access, running native utilities, and so on.
-It also tracks new integration releases and could be a great way to discover new apps that can work with Roblox.
+It also tracks new integration releases and could be a great way to discover new apps that work with Roblox.

 Today, Roblox Integration Hub supports Photoshop, and it can be extended with others in the future.